coincashew/coincashew/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-testnet-prater/step-2-configuring-node.md

 > ```

 {% hint style="info" %}
-**Port Forwarding Tip:** You'll need to forward and open ports to your validator.
+**Port Forwarding Tip for Local Stakers at Home:** You'll need to forward ports to your validator.